nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

 5. You may refer to the [Features](#features) below for the set of features supported by Academy Directory and the details for each command.
+Alternatively, use `help` to get start and learn how to use our various commands.
 Notes:
 - While it is possible to open `academydirectory.jar` by double-clicking it, this may cause Academy Directory related files to be saved to an indeterminate location on the computer.
 As such, this method is _not recommended_, especially